fsorrenti/scoutpip/README.md

 Hello!
-Welcome to `scout` (Supernova Cosmology Utilities)!
+Welcome to `scoutpip` (Supernova Cosmology Utilities)!
 This repositories provide all the codes necessary for computing the multipoles of the SNe luminosity distance and  reproduce the results in https://arxiv.org/pdf/2212.10328, https://arxiv.org/pdf/2403.17741 and https://arxiv.org/pdf/2407.07002,  together with analyses tools.

 ## Example

-Examples can be found in [notebooks](https://github.com/fsorrenti/scout/blob/main/notebooks).
+Examples can be found in [notebooks](https://github.com/fsorrenti/scoutpip/blob/main/notebooks).

 ## Contributing and contacts

-Feel free to [fork](https://github.com/fsorrenti/scout/fork) this repository to work on it; otherwise, please [raise an issue](https://github.com/fsorrenti/scout/issues) or contact [Francesco Sorrenti](mailto:francescosorrenti96@gmail.com).
+Feel free to [fork](https://github.com/fsorrenti/scoutpip/fork) this repository to work on it; otherwise, please [raise an issue](https://github.com/fsorrenti/scoutpip/issues) or contact [Francesco Sorrenti](mailto:francescosorrenti96@gmail.com).

 ## License

-`scout` is released under the GPL-3 license (see [LICENSE](https://github.com/fsorrenti/scout/blob/main/LICENSE.txt)) subject to the non-commercial use condition.
+`scoutpip` is released under the GPL-3 license (see [LICENSE](https://github.com/fsorrenti/scoutpip/blob/main/LICENSE.txt)) subject to the non-commercial use condition.

      scout
      Copyright (C) 2025 Francesco Sorrenti & contributors